 - Feeding Thirsty Plants: Never feed a plant that is severely dehydrated.
 Water it first, wait a few hours, and then feed.

 - Ignoring Plant Type: Succulents and cacti are light feeders.
-They need a quarter of the normal dose or a specialized feed, and far less frequency than leafy tropicals.
+Use Baby Bio Succulent Food or dilute the Original to a quarter of the normal dose.
+Feed far less frequently than leafy tropicals.

 When should I start using Baby Bio?